IBMTechSales/klp-workshop-labs/2153_B-TransformationAdvisor-CommonCodeDiscovery/archived/README - Copy.md

 This lab highlights the capability of IBM Cloud Transformation Advisor (TA) to get an estimate of the total cost of modernizing all applications in the TA workspace, taking into consideration common (shared) code included across applications, that only need to be updated once.

-IBM Cloud Transformation Advisor (TA), an application modernization tool included in IBM WebSphere Hybrid Edition (WSHE), has the great capabilities to quickly evaluate and help deploy on-premises Java EE applications for deployment to Liberty and container-based clouds.
+IBM Cloud Transformation Advisor (TA), an application modernization tool included in IBM Cloud Pak for Applications (CP4Apps), has the great capabilities to quickly evaluate and help deploy on-premises Java EE applications for deployment to Liberty and container-based clouds.

 TA provides a whole new way to look at your data with its **workspace level view.** This view provides the estimated development effort to modernize all of the applications in the TA workspace, taking into account all the code that is common across your applications.